Toolage13/HawkEye/README.md

 # HawkEye

-A program that makes eve more fun.
+A program that makes EVE more fun.

 # Install Instructions

 ## Linux

-`python setup.py install`

-Then run `hawkeye`
+`Contact Darkside nobody cares about Linux boys`